-The District will impose charges for modifications to natural treatment systems requested by the developer after the system has been constructed.
-Those charges, in addition to all other usual and regular charges of the District, including any specified connection fee, will be as determined by the District and must be paid to the District before work will be performed.
+The District shallwill impose charges for modifications to natural treatment systems requested by the developer after the system has been constructed.
+Said Those charges, in addition to all other usual and regular charges of the District, including any specified connection fee, shallwill be as determined by the District and must be paid to the District before work will be performed.